mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 your Story, and the value is typed as such:
 `{ callback: () => void, asRegex?: boolean }`.
-As you might have guessed, the `callback` function will be called whenever the user clicks on an `A` tag that has an `href` equal to the key.
-If you specified `asRegex` as true the function will be called whenever your regular expression matches the `href` attribute of the tag.
+As you might have guessed, the `callback` function will be called whenever the user clicks on an `A` tag that has a `href` equal to the key.
+If you specified `asRegex` as true, the function will be called whenever your regular expression matches the `href` attribute of the tag.